com-lihaoyi/unroll/README.md

 # unroll

-Unroll provides the `@unroll.Unroll("foo")` annotation that can be applied to methods, classes, and constructors. `@Unroll` generates unrolled/telescoping versions of the method, starting from the parameter specified by `"foo"`, which are simple forwarders to the primary method or constructor implementation.
+Unroll provides the `@Unroll` annotation that can be applied to methods, classes, and constructors. `@Unroll` generates unrolled/telescoping versions of the method, starting from the annotated parameter, which are simple forwarders to the primary method or constructor implementation.

 In the past, evolving code in Scala while maintaining binary compatibility was a pain.